Dr Sharron Hinchliff PhD, BSc(Hons), PGCertHE

 - Postgraduate Research Lead at the School of Nursing & Midwifery, University of Sheffield

-- Member of the Editorial Board for the journal Sexual & Relationship Therapy
+- Associate Editor of the journal Sexual & Relationship Therapy

 - Peer reviewer for a range of funding bodies and international journals